Great War Island

 Great War Island (Велико ратно острво, Veliko ratno ostrvo) is a river island in Belgrade, capital of Serbia.
-It is located at the confluence of Sava and Danube rivers.
+It is located at the confluence of the Sava and Danube rivers.
 Though uninhabited, the island is part of the Belgrade City proper, and belongs to the city municipality of Zemun.

 Location

-Great War Island is located at the mouth of the Sava river into the Danube, in the Danube's widening between the Kalemegdan fortress as the ending section of the Terazije ridge of northernmost part of Šumadija on the west and the low, easternmost section of the Syrmia plain, the modern Ušće neighborhood of New Belgrade, on the south.
+Great War Island is located at the mouth of the Sava river into the Danube, in the Danube's widening between the Kalemegdan fortress as the ending section of the Terazije ridge of the northernmost part of Šumadija on the west and the low, easternmost section of the Syrmia plain, the modern Ušće neighborhood of New Belgrade, on the south.

 The island is relatively close to the banks, at the closest it is just 200 m away from both New Belgrade and Kalemegdan.
 On the south, halfway between the Great War Island and Ušće is the remnant of Little War Island.

-In 2005 an initiative was started to transfer the island administratively, from Zemun to the New Belgrade municipality.
+In 2005, an initiative was started to transfer the island administratively, from Zemun to the New Belgrade municipality.
 The initiative ultimately failed.